unixorn/awesome-zsh-plugins/README.md

 - [expand](https://github.com/MenkeTechnologies/zsh-expand) - Expands regular aliases, global aliases, incorrect spellings and phrases, globs, history expansion and $parameters with the spacebar key.
 - [expander](https://github.com/ianthehenry/zsh-expander) - A `zle` widget that allows you to write custom expanders and select them with [fzf](https://github.com/junegunn/fzf).
 - [explain-shell](https://github.com/gmatheu/shell-plugins) - Opens commands on [explainshell.com](https://explainshell.com).
-- [extend-history](https://github.com/xav-b/zsh-extend-history) - Extends command history by adding exit code for each command in the history.
+- [extend-history](https://github.com/xav-b/zsh-extend-history) - Extends command history by adding the exit code for each command in the history.
 - [f-shortcuts](https://github.com/zpm-zsh/f-shortcuts) - Makes a shortcuts toolbar using F1 to F12 keys.
 - [fancy-ctrl-z](https://github.com/mdumitru/fancy-ctrl-z) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of oh-my-zsh.
 - [fast-alias-tips](https://github.com/sei40kr/zsh-fast-alias-tips) - Helps remember the aliases you defined and forgot about.
 Ported from [djui/alias-tips](https://github.com/djui/alias-tips).